gorse-io/docs/src/ch01-03-config.md

 ## `[server]`

-Configuratios under `[server]` are used to define behaviors of the server node.
+Configurations under `[server]` are used to define behaviors of the server node.

 | Key | Type | Default | Description |
 |-|-|-|-|